ibm-cloud-docs/cis/http-concepts.md

 ```
 {: pre}

-Confirm that HTTP/3 appears in the response and that no error messages are present.
+Confirm that HTTP/3 appears in the response and that there are no error messages.